 The group agreed that these were the main topic to be discussed.

-On integer precision

 One participant suggested that proposals in the EE should be implemented in integer precision.

 Multiple participants agreed with the above the statement.

 Multiple participants expressed concerns about making integer precision mandatory in the next EE cycle.